shoaibxakhtar/theerandomDicesss/README.md

-"#The RANDOM dice app made in Android Studio
+#The RANDOM dice app made in Android Studio